Return to all postsReturn to all resources

 Abbie Dawson

-Marketing Manager at Startle.
-I'm in charge of our marketing activity, making sure to spread the word of Startle to as many brands as possible.
-When I'm not working, you'll find me vinyl shopping to add to my collection or working out at the gym (usually making enemies with a punching bag).
+With a degree in Marketing and a Marketing Week Mini MBA in Marketing, Abbie has always had a goal of working with a brand with music in its DNA.
+Enter: Startle.
+She is in charge of our marketing activity, making sure to spread the word of Startle to as many brands as possible.
+When Abbie’s not working, you'll find her vinyl shopping to add to her collection or in the gym picking up heavy things or making enemies with a punching bag.

 Say hello on LinkedIn